Welcome to Sudbury Town Residents' Association

 Over the last year residents and businesses came together at a series of events to discuss ideas for the neighbourhood plan.
 These ideas are presented in a master document *“Options Report”.

-We are now asking for your thoughts on these ideas before we draft a series of policies that will eventually be used to shape and determine the future planning proposals and applications for the area.
+We asked for your thoughts on these ideas before we drafted a series of policies that will eventually be used to shape and determine the future planning proposals and applications for the area.

 The neighbourhood plan is being led by Sudbury Town Residents’ Association (STRA), who is the first Neighbourhood Forum to have been designated in the London Borough of Brent.
 Sudbury is one of only a handful of areas in London where the neighbourhood plan is being prepared.
 STRA Neighbourhood Forum is recognised by Brent Council as an appropriate body to develop a new plan, being representative of the community.
 This is a major step for the area and for Brent Council.